William H. Pryor Jr.: Sentencing commission service

 President Barack Obama nominated Pryor to serve as a commissioner on the United States Sentencing Commission on April 15, 2013.
 Pryor had experience with sentencing issues and reform at the state level.

 During his tenure as attorney general of Alabama, he successfully led the effort to establish, by legislation, the Alabama sentencing commission.
 Pryor has written several law review articles about his experiences with sentencing reform.
 The Senate unanimously confirmed Pryor by voice vote on June 6, 2013, and he served a term that expired on October 31, 2017.
 On January 3, 2017, Pryor was named the Acting Chair of the Commission.
 Pryor continued to serve as an active judge on the Eleventh Circuit during his service on the Commission.

+Misconduct investigation

+In January 2022, the United States Court of Appeals for the Second Circuit threw out a complaint against Pryor and a District Court Judge, Corey Maze, for their hiring of Crystal Clanton.
+The complaint alleged that Pryor hired Clanton despite knowledge of reports that she had sent multiple racist texts to colleagues in her student group, Turning Point USA, including one reading "I hate Black People."
+After working at Turning Point USA, Clanton had lived with Supreme Court Justice Clarence Thomas and his wife, who wrote a letter to the Second Circuit stating that "She is a good and decent young woman who has had to overcome some challenging difficulties in life only to be smeared by others who would collapse if this happened to their own children.”

+On July 8, 2022, the Judicial Conference's Committee on Judicial Conduct and Disability sent the case back to the Second Circuit, writing that "[b]ecause a special committee was not appointed to investigate the complaints, there is not enough information in the record to determine how the matter should be concluded."
+The case was sent back with instructions to "[a]t a minimum ... attempt to interview the candidate and the witnesses identified in the media reports."
+But on October 31, 2023, the Second Circuit unanimously declined to disturb its earlier decision.
+Based on guidance that it received from the Executive Committee of the Judicial Conference of the United States, the Second Circuit ruled that its original decision dismissing the complaint against Pryor and Maze was "final and conclusive."